-Students are responsible for payment of graduation and technology fees each semester.
+Students enrolled in accredited programs are responsible for payment of graduation and technology fees each semester.
 The fees are based on combined expenses for invitations, certificates, caps and gowns, graduation reception, Learning Management System and computer software tutorials.

 GRADUATION CEREMONY